7500

-* Multi-semester course
+Multi-semester course

 Additional Commitments:

-What to expect when working on cases and with clients: Students will meet with out of custody clients who are making first appearances in court on petty misdemeanor offenses.
-Students will represent each client until his or her case is resolved.
-Cases may be resolved through negotiation or trial.
-Students will be expected to meet with the client and to thoroughly prepare the client’s case.
-This may involve visiting the scene of the offense, interviewing witnesses, researching statutes and relevant case law, and prepping for trial.
-Depending on the client’s wishes, students may negotiate with the prosecutor on behalf of the client.
-If the client does not wish to resolve the case, students will represent the client at trial.
-Students can expect to work on 3-5 cases.
-Students will learn the advocacy skills that will enable them to be client-centered defense lawyers.
+Students will represent clients who are in custody and out of custody that are appearing at arraignment/bail hearings, pretrial hearings, probation violations, and other hearings in court on their criminal offenses.
+Students will represent clients in court as supervised student practitioners under the supervision of licensed attorney with the public defender’s office.
+Students will be expected to meet with clients, review their cases, counsel them on their options and the strengths/weaknesses of the state’s evidence, and help prepare their cases for resolution or litigation, depending on the client’s choice.
+This may involve visiting the scene of the offense, interviewing witnesses, researching statutes and relevant case law, and preparing for a suppression hearing or trial.
+Depending on the client’s wishes, students may negotiate with the prosecutor or probation on behalf of the client to achieve a favorable resolution.
+Students will learn advocacy and trial skills that will enable them to be client-centered, holistic criminal defense lawyers.

-NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.
+Note: This course requires certification pursuant to the student practice rule and is open to JD students only.

 Credits